pouannes/ImagineAndMake/README.md

 - The Deep Learning algorithm used.
 This is a fork of [Matterport's implementation of Mask RCNN](https://github.com/matterport/Mask_RCNN).
 Our own code is under `samples/detritech`.
 - A small visualisation website (built with React.js) under `visualisation/`.
-- The algorithm used to control the robot.
+- The algorithm used to control the robot under `robot_controller`.
-- The code for the photo taking Android app.
+- The code for the photo taking Android app under `android_app`.